azdavis/dotfiles/readme.md

 # config

-a potpourri of os x config files
+a potpourri of macOS config files

 ## setup